hibikir/engineering-blog/_posts/2015-05-16-implicit-conversions.md

 This has annoyed Scala developers enough that there are plans to remove it in a future version of Scala.
 If the language authors create troublesome views, the rest of us should take warning.

-Despite the possible surprises confusion, views are invaluable as a way to extend class functionality while still maintaining a strong type system, or requiring explicit wrapping.
-This post illustrates one way to use vies safely: Adding new functionality to a class, like with "fluttershy".capitalize.
-   Notice, in the code above, how careful de library devs were to make sure capitalize returns the type we started with.
-By not changing the return type, calling the method does not surprise us.
+We should aim to have the seamlessness of capitalize in our own view.
+An important part is to have the methods in our view return the return type.
+For instance, lets look at the signatures of some methods in StringLike.

 trait StringLike {
-        def capitalize : scala.Predef.String
+        def capitalize : String
+        def stripMargin(marginChar : Char) : String
+        def stripPrefix(prefix : String)
 }

-As long as we are only adding functionality to a class, and our new methods do not have surprising return types, implicit conversions are a successful.

-Implicit conversions are invisible to the programmer, except IntelliJ underlines the code when a view is used.
+All those methods exist in StringLike, but they do not return a StringLike, but a String.
+By returning the original type, the view does its best to remain hidden: the code calling capitalize only sees Strings.
+Calling the method does not surprise us.
+The one way the user can tell can tell that we are using a custom implicit conversion is IntelliJ.

 ![IntelliJ helps see implicits](/img/IntelliJUnderlinesImplicits.png)

-The 42 is underlined because Scala is converted a Scala int to a java int using a view, also defined in Predef
+The 42 is underlined because Scala is converted a Scala int to a java int using a view, also defined in Predef.

+Despite the possible surprises confusion, views are invaluable as a way to extend class functionality while still maintaining a strong type system, and without requiring explicit wrapping.

 //this is another pos